 See your day of eating as a whole – the sum of a number of choices.

 So, let’s start with the big question – FOOD.
 Eating on holiday is of COURSE going to be totally different to your day to day diet.
 Why?
 Well, first of all, the structure of your day has changed completely, and second, your food environment and choices available are often very different too.
 On holidays, we eat out more – we visit friends and family, parties, cafes, restaurants, markets etc. Abroad, we experience new cuisines – pasta and pizza in Italy, or cheese and wine in France.
-We sleep a bit later, go to bed a bit later, and often there are many more ‘treat’ type foods in our environment – for example, the constant box of chocolates (Roses, Quality Street, Celebrations anyone?) at Christmas!
+We sleep a bit later, go to bed a bit later, and often there are many more so called ‘treat’ type foods in our environment – for example, the constant box of chocolates (Roses, Quality Street, Celebrations anyone?) at Christmas, and the mince pie madness that ensues!

 So what is my tip?
 Well, I think we need to see the day of eating as a whole, and when I say that, I’m talking about balance.
-If you had a three course dinner with decadent desserts at a Christmas party, then embrace the delicious meal you enjoyed, and start the next day with a wholesome breakfast to get you back on track.
+If you had a three course dinner with decadent desserts at a Christmas party or on Christmas Day (that’s 100% what we’ll be doing in my house!), then embrace that delicious meal you enjoyed, and start the next day with a wholesome breakfast to get you back on track.
 If you’re a croissant addict on holiday in France, why not try making sure you get a good dose of vegetables, fruit and fibre into your lunch and dinners?
-In general, remember that holidays are short experiences – they do not reflect your lifestyle as a whole, and your memories of these trips shouldn’t be marred by guilt associated with indulging a little.
+In general, remember that holidays and times like Christmas are such short experiences – they do not reflect your lifestyle as a whole, and your memories of these trips and festive times shouldn’t be marred by guilt associated with indulging a little.
+So yes, boil the kettle, make a cuppa, and enjoy a mince pie with your mom, dad, other half, grandparents, whoever!

 Get moving – everyday, at home or away.